tomas-chudjak/build-jenkins-job/README.md

 # Build jenkins job from GitHub Action :rocket:

-This action builds/triggers a jenkins job, waiting it to be finished and enabling to pass job params.
+This action creates/triggers a Jenkins job, waits for it to finish, and allows you to pass job parameters.
+This action also supports HTTPS and a custom port for Jenkins.

 ## Inputs

 ### `jenkins-token`

+Your Jenkins token.
+See [this post](https://stackoverflow.com/questions/45466090/how-to-get-the-api-token-for-jenkins#45466184) for information on how to generate one

 **Required**

 ### `jenkins-url`

+The URL should look like this: `github.com` and not `https://github.com` or `github.com:8080`

 **Required**

 ### `jenkins-user`

+The Jenkins user to use

 **Required**